 RESULTS

 Table 1 presents summary statistics for the study population of all male workers employed in or after 1970 and for the subset with complete work records who had left work by December 31, 1994 when employment records were truncated.
 In the entire cohort of 26,804 men, there were 257 deaths due to suicide (n = 202) or overdose (n = 55).
 Plant 2 accounted for 38% of the workers, 46% of the suicides, and 62% of the overdose fatalities.
-Histograms for the age at death by suicide or overdose (eFigure 2) are presented in the on-line Supplement.
+In the subset with complete work records, 43.7% left work at age 55 or older.
+Of those, almost all (97.8%) had worked more than 10 years, and were thus eligible for at least a partial pension.
+Histograms for the age at death by suicide or overdose (eFigure 1) are presented in the on-line Supplement.

 Table 1.
 Summary of the UAW-GM Cohort restricted to men employed in or after 1970.